gavmoney1/Enhancing-Tactile-Visual-Fusion-for-Real-World-Robotic-Perception/docs/README.md

 * Keep input/output signatures consistent with BaseTransformerModel
 * Use clear, descriptive variable/function names

+#### Where can dependencies be found?
+Dependencies can be found in requirements.txt

 ## FAQs

-### Question 1: Why am I getting "Out of Memory" errors?
+#### Question 1: Why am I getting "Out of Memory" errors?
-Due to
+This problem often arises due to dataset size.
 - Reduce `batch_size` in config
 - Enable `enable_mixed_precision: true`
 - Increase `gradient_accumulation_steps`
 - Reduce `img_size` or model dimensions

-### Question 2: Why is training so slow?
+#### Question 2: Why is training so slow?
 The runtime mostly depends on your dataset size and the size of the models.
 If your program takes too long, try the tips below:

 - Increase `batch_size` if memory allows